Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Café Araújo, Cruz dos Morouços, PortugalCafé Araújo, Cruz dos Morouços, Day Nine, Camino Portugués

-After the café, the Camino strolls by the town church turns left onto the Calçada Cruz dos Morouços and begins a long downhill walk.
+After the café, the Camino strolls by the town church, turns left onto the Calçada Cruz dos Morouços and begins a long downhill walk.
 Coimbra is visible ahead!

-Long Downhill Towards Coimbra, PortugalLong Downhill Towards Coimbra
+Long Downhill Towards CoimbraLong Downhill Towards Coimbra

-then turns left onto the Estrada Mina, to walk again downhill by the path of the highway, the IC2.
+The Camino winds through more of the town, then turns left onto the Estrada Mina, to walk again downhill by the path of the highway, the IC2.
 We could smell the city nearing.

 Estrada Mina Parallels the IC2Estrada Mina Parallels the IC2

-Crossing the IC2Crossing Above the IC2 on a Bridge
+Crossing Above the IC2 on a BridgeCrossing the IC2 on a Bridge

-Elle by the Aqueduct on the Estrada Mina on the Portuguese WayElle by the Aqueduct on the Estrada Mina
+Elle by the Aqueduct on the Estrada MinaElle by the Aqueduct on the Estrada Mina

 Following the Estrada Mina down the hill and into town, it still feels quite rural, until the bottom of the hill.
 Then we turn left onto the Rua 10 de Junho at a T-intersection to begin the walk through the suburbs of Coimbra.

-There are many places to eat, for many kilometers before the center of Coimbra, and they are too numerous to describe!
+There are now many places to eat, for many kilometers before the center of Coimbra, and they are too numerous to describe!

-A traffic circle with a right turn onto the Rua Central da Mesura at about 14 kilometers, and we began the long climb back up a hill on the other side!
+After a traffic circle and a right turn onto the Rua Central da Mesura, and after about 14 kilometerswe began the long, almost one kilometer climb back up a hill on the other side!
 We are not yet in Coimbra.
-In the photo below, we are just about at the top.

-Uphill on the Rua Central da Mesura, Santa Clara, PortugalUphill on the Rua Central da Mesura
+Uphill on the Rua Central da MesuraUphill on the Rua Central da Mesura

-If you are doing this climb as a long day from Rabaçal, I imagine that this climb would hurt at the end of the day!
+If you are doing this climb as a long day from Rabaçal, I imagine that the climb would hurt at the end of the day!
 Even for our short day the long hill climb on the cobblestone seemed to take forever!

 Then suddenly, several hundred meters onward from the altitude top and after walking through a large traffic circle, this amazing first view of Coimbra comes into focus.

-First View of Coimbra Ahead on the Portuguese CaminoFirst View of Coimbra Ahead
+First View of Coimbra AheadFirst View of Coimbra Ahead

 The view opens up farther on and the pilgrimage traveler just MUST stop and take it all in for awhile.
 The view from this Observatório is fantastic!